b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/WoW Interpretations.md

 &nbsp;

-> *In a pamphlet written in 1930 called The Word of Wisdom, LDS Church apostle John A. Widtsoe taught that refined flour was contrary to the Word of Wisdom.
+> *In a pamphlet written in 1930 called* The Word of Wisdom, *LDS Church apostle John A. Widtsoe taught that ==refined flour was contrary to the Word of Wisdom==.
 The church, however, has never prohibited the use of refined flour.*

 &mdash; *[Word of Wisdom (Latter Day Saints)](https://en.wikipedia.org/wiki/Word_of_Wisdom_(Latter_Day_Saints)#Refined_grain_products)*, Wikipedia